OffchainLabs/nitro/CONTRIBUTING.md

 **14. Create a pull request.**

 Navigate your browser to https://github.com/offchainlabs/nitro and click on the new pull request button.
 In the “base” box on the left, leave the default selection “base master”, the branch that you want your changes to be applied to.
 In the “compare” box on the right, select feature-in-progress-branch, the branch containing the changes you want to apply.

+> [!NOTE]
+> As described in [How contributions are merged](#how-contributions-are-merged) above, accepted pull requests are ported into our private development repository rather than merged directly.
+Your change will appear in the public repository once the private repository is synced.

 **15. Respond to comments by Core Contributors.**